WeAreDev3/jetstream-vagrant/README.md

 - When inside this repo, run `vagrant up`
 - All done!
 Now all applications are set up and running!

+If you need to manage the machine for any reason, you can simply ssh in by running `vagrant ssh`.
+To power down the machine, run `vagrant halt`.
+To start from the beginning, run `vagrant destroy` and then rebuild the machine by running `vagrant up` again.

 #### Depends
 - Virtualbox
 - Vagrant (http://www.vagrantup.com/)